No airports. No flights.

 Day 3 (Tuesday): Halifax, Nova Scotia.

-Docked 7 AM to 3:30 PM.
+Docked 7:30 AM to 4:30 PM.
 A walkable harbor city with the historic Halifax Citadel, the waterfront boardwalk, and Peggy's Cove nearby.
 April in Halifax is brisk, so pack layers.

 Day 4 (Wednesday): Sea day.